oracle/oci-grafana-metrics/README.md

 If you are running Grafana on a machine instance in Oracle Cloud, use the Instance Principal with a configured Dynamic Group and policy to allow you to read metrics and compartments.

-If you are running Grafana anywhere else, make sure you have `~/.oci` configured properly.
-You can do this by installing the Oracle Cloud CLI and running the setup.
+If you are running Grafana anywhere else you'll need to get the necessary provider and resource settings, as described in this section [Getting OCI Configuration values](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linux.md#getting-oci-configuration-values)

 Latest plugin version 3.X.X(available on [Grafana Marketplace](https://grafana.com/grafana/plugins/oci-metrics-datasource/)) is compatible with Grafana 8**.
 We will release it's binary on [its Github repo](https://github.com/oracle/oci-grafana-plugin) very soon.